kzsh/nvim/README.md

-# Vim Configuration
+# Neovim Configuration
-- Currently supporting neovim, though compatible with vim.
-- I manage plugins with [vim-plug](https://github.com/junegunn/vim-plug).
+- At this point, only Neovim is supported.